LucaPanz97/Statistical_Inference_Project/README.md

 # Goal

-The goal of this project is making inference on products calories of a real McDonald's menu.
+This project aims to analyze the calorie content of items on the McDonald's menu.
-Specifically, we formulated three different models:
+To achieve this objective, we have developed three distinct statistical models:
-1. Linear regression model to explain calories as a function of other covariates
+1. Linear Regression Model: this model was created to understand how calories in McDonald's products relate to various correlated variables.
+It enables us to identify the factors that significantly influence the calorie content of products.
-2. Anova model to assess whether products categories affect caloric intake
+2. ANOVA Model: through analysis of variance, we have examined whether product categorization affects calorie intake.
+This allows us to assess whether significant differences exist among product categories.
-3. Logit regression model to find the probability that products with a certain amount of calories belong to the class of products with the highest caloric intake
+3. Logistic Regression Model: this model was developed to determine the probability that products with a specific calorie amount belong to the class of products with the highest calorie intake.
+It helps us identify high-calorie products.

 # Authors